Travinkel/cds25-tutorial-auth/tutorials/02_authorization.md

 default.
 So we will go with the whitelist approach.

-_Beware that most online resources with use the blacklist approach._
+_Beware that most online resources will use the blacklist approach._

 We need to tell ASP.NET framework to globally require that users are authenticated to access any endpoints.